resoluteworks/invirt/docs/docs/framework/views-wiring.md

 ## Rendering view model responses
-A set of extension functions make use of the previously configured `setDefaultViewLens()` in order to simplify the rendering of a `ViewResponse` and allow returning an http4k `Response` directly from a `ViewResponse` object.
+A set of extension functions make use of the previously configured `setDefaultViewLens()` in order to simplify returning an http4k `Response` directly from a `ViewResponse` object.

 ```kotlin
 val developmentMode = EnvironmentKey.boolean().defaulted("DEVELOPMENT_MODE", false)(Environment.ENV)